aubreyjonescreatives/react-login-form-example/README.md

 8. Connect to a server using Netlify functions and display retrieved data including at least 5 item details (accessed by details route) in your UI.

 I love serverless Netlify functions!
-It makes APIs that much easier and that much more protected in your code.
+It makes APIs that much easier and that much more protected in your code, especially with ENV variables.
 This is what you'd find in my infoData.js Netlify function:

 ```